small-tech/state/README.md

 The state object is actually a proxy and it will guard you against making the following mistakes (by throwing an error):

   - Attempt to access a non-existent state (throws `TypeError`).
-  - Attempt to directly create a state or update a context after initialisation (throws `Error`).
+  - Attempt to directly create a state or directly set the context of a state after initialisation (throws `Error`).
+Use the `set()` method, instead, for both these actions.

 ## Use with Svelte

 The state object implements [Svelte’s store contract](https://svelte.dev/docs#Store_contract).
 So you can use it reactively within your Svelte interface.

-e.g., A small excerpt from [its use in](https://github.com/small-tech/basil/blob/stripe/.kit/src/lib/admin/PSL.svelte) [Basil](https://github.com/small-tech/basil), the [Small Web](https://ar.al/2020/08/07/what-is-the-small-web/) Host:
+e.g., A small excerpt from [its use in](https://github.com/small-tech/basil/blob/stripe/.kit/src/lib/admin/PSL.svelte) [Basil](https://github.com/small-tech/basil), the [Small Web](https://ar.al/2020/08/07/what-is-the-small-web/) Host (work-in-progress):

 ### Markup